 Blessed be the God and Father of our Lord Jesus Christ!
 By his great mercy he gave us new birth into a living hope through the resurrection of Jesus Christ from the dead, that is, into an inheritance imperishable, undefiled, and unfading.
 It is reserved in heaven for you, who by God’s power are protected through faith for a salvation ready to be revealed in the last time.
 This brings you great joy, although you may have to suffer for a short time in various trials.
 Such trials show the proven character of your faith, which is much more valuable than gold – gold that is tested by fire, even though it is passing away – and will bring praise and glory and honor when Jesus Christ is revealed.

 You know, it’s been said that we are either coming out of a storm, we are in one now, or one is just over the horizon.
 Life’s storms come in a variety of forms.
 They can manifest as illness, deaths, broken relationships, loss of jobs or income, rebellious children, or even natural disasters.
 And when they hit, they will expose the kind of foundation our lives are built upon.
 They test our faith.
 Anything or anyone we trust in other than the Lord Jesus Christ will prove to be sinking sand, and every life built on sinking sand will ultimately collapse.
-Have you noticed how quickly our faith falters when adversity strikes?
-What is more, our lack of faith is amplified during these events.
+Have you noticed how quickly our faith falters when adversity strikes and how our lack of faith is amplified during these events?

-Now, storms usually hit us unexpectedly, and they seem to come at the most inconvenient times.
-Have you noticed how they wreck all of our “well-made plans” bringing life suddenly to a screeching halt?
-And sometimes, just when you think it cannot possibly get worse—it does.
+Storms usually hit us unexpectedly, and they seem to come at the most inconvenient times.
+They wreck all of our well-made plans bringing life suddenly to a screeching halt.
+Sometimes, just when you think it cannot possibly get worse—it does.
 On some level, we have all experienced this.
 Still, other events are so catastrophic that they seem to split our lives in two.
 You might even characterize these kinds of traumas in terms of “before this or after that.”
 In addition to a few of my own painful experiences, I have observed this phenomenon up close and personally in the lives of others.

-Psalm 30:11

-Then you turned my lament into dancing; you removed my sackcloth and covered me with joy.

 As I share some personal examples, I want to be as transparent as possible, but at the same time, I must also be mindful of others.
 I apologize if I don’t give specifics.
 My goal, however, is to be real.
 I cannot present to you a picture-perfect example of how to suffer.
 But I can share with you a few coping mechanisms and hard-won lessons I learned while suffering through some trials.
 You will be happy to know; I won’t be sharing them all!
 These are the “classrooms,” if you will, where I learned the doctrine of storms, sorrows, and suffering.